-Amendments to the EPBC Act in February 2007 established a more strategic process for listing Commonwealth Heritage Places and introduced an assessment cycle.
-The assessment cycle will allow priorities and work programs focussing on those places most likely to have Commonwealth Heritage Values to be set.
+Amendments to the EPBC Act in February 2007 established a more strategic process for listing Commonwealth Heritage Places.
+It introduced an assessment cycle.
+The assessment cycle allows priorities and work programs to be set for places most likely to have Commonwealth heritage values.

 Anyone can nominate a place with significant heritage values for the Commonwealth Heritage List.
 Each year the Minister for the Environment (the Minister) may invite nominations.

 To nominate a place, go to Nominating a heritage place.